salesforce/design-system-react/README.md

 ## Getting Started

 `design-system-react` is compatible with React >=15.4.1 <16 and may work with React 16.
 This library and it's markup will be updated to the next version of SLDS styles at release freeze.
-You can find the current SLDS version, a [getting started](https://react.lightningdesignsystem.com/getting-started/) and a [Concepts and Best Practices](https://react.lightningdesignsystem.com/contributing/#concepts-and-best-practices) guide on the documentation site.
+You can find the current SLDS version, a [getting started](https://react.lightningdesignsystem.com/getting-started/) (Salesforce Employees) and a [Concepts and Best Practices](CONTRIBUTING.md) guide on the documentation site.

 ### SLDS Icons